liamoc/hilbert/README.md

 This makes it ideal for exploring basic string judgements, but not much good for anything beyond that just yet.

-This version can be considered a prototype for the interface of the next version, Hilbert 2, which will include user-definable syntax for expressions, unification, and implications.
+This version can be considered a prototype for the interface of the next version, Hilbert 2, which will include user-definable, tree-based syntax; unification (to allow free schematic variables and working in either direction); and implications (to allow more complicated logics).
 It will still be a first-order logic though, so for induction I'll have to provide some built-in primitives.

 This version has a few nice features though: It allows judgements to take any form, because everything is just strings internally, but this also means you have to proceed in a strictly bottom-up fashion, allowing no schematic variables to remain unresolved.